Zero Waste

 Tips for Success

-• Transition gradually - Replace products as they run out instead of all at once
+• Transition gradually: Replace products as they run out instead of all at once.
+This spreads the cost and lets you find products that work for you.

-• Focus on biggest impacts first - Start with items you use daily
+• Focus on biggest impacts first: Start with items you use daily like body wash and shampoo.
+These frequent-use items create the most waste over time.

-• Shop local - Farmers markets often have package-free soaps
+• Shop local: Farmers markets often have package-free soaps and bath products, reducing shipping emissions too.

 Advertisement